Dan Hooker: 2021

 Hooker faced former three-time Bellator MMA lightweight champion and UFC newcomer Michael Chandler at UFC 257 on 24 January 2021.
 He lost the fight via technical knockout in the first round.
 After the bout, Hooker placed his gloves in the middle of the octagon as a sign of retirement.
 However, he then clarified that after reconsideration, he would not retire from the sport.

 Hooker faced Nasrat Haqparast on 25 September 2021 at UFC 266.
 He won the fight via unanimous decision.

 Hooker faced Islam Makhachev as a short notice replacement for Rafael Dos Anjos at UFC 267.
 He lost the bout via submission due to a kimura in round one.

 2022

 Hooker faced Arnold Allen in a featherweight bout on 19 March 2022 at UFC Fight Night 204.
 He lost the fight via technical knockout in the first round.

-Hooker faced Claudio Puelles on November 12, 2022, at UFC 281.
+Hooker faced Claudio Puelles on 12 November 2022 at UFC 281.
 He won the fight via technical knockout in the second round.

 2023

-Hooker was scheduled to face Jalin Turner on March 4, 2023, at UFC 285.
+Hooker was scheduled to face Jalin Turner on 4 March 2023 at UFC 285.
 However, Hooker was forced to withdraw from the event citing a hand injury, and he was replaced by Mateusz Gamrot.

+Hooker faced Jalin Turner on 8 July 2023 at UFC 290.
+At the weigh-ins Turner weighed in at 158 pounds, 2 pounds over the non-title lightweight limit.
+As a result, the bout proceeded as a catchweight and Turner was fined 20% of his fight purse, which went to Hooker.
+In a back and forth bout, Hooker came out victorious via split decision.

+Hooker was scheduled to face Bobby Green on 2 December 2023 at UFC on ESPN 52.
+However, the week before the event, Hooker withdrew due to injury, and was replaced by Jalin Turner.

+2024

+Hooker fought former KSW Lightweight Champion and KSW Featherweight Champion Mateusz Gamrot on 18 August 2024 at UFC 305.
+He won the fight by split decision.

+8 out of 17 media outlets scored the bout for Hooker.
+This fight earned him another Fight of the Night award.

+2025

+Hooker was scheduled to face former UFC Interim Lightweight Champion Justin Gaethje on 8 March 2025 at UFC 313.
+However, Hooker had to withdraw from the bout due to a hand injury, and was replaced by Rafael Fiziev.

+Hooker is scheduled to face Arman Tsarukyan in the main event on 22 November 2025 at UFC Fight Night 265.

 Personal life

-Hooker runs and teaches mixed martial arts at his own gym The Combat Academy in Auckland, New Zealand.
+Hooker ran and taught at his own gym, The Combat Academy in Auckland, New Zealand, which he has since closed to focus on his MMA career.
 In September 2021, Hooker announced that he was relocating to the United States due to problems he experienced with lockdown measures in New Zealand as well as obtaining a work visa to travel to the US from NZ.
+However, he continues to live and train out of Auckland, New Zealand.

+On 25 October 2025, Hooker received his Black Belt in Brazilian Jiu Jitsu.